Horizons (Epcot): History

 Horizons, in its concept phase, was named Century 3 (or Century III), to recognize the third century of American existence (1976–2076).
 The name was changed to Futureprobe to help appeal the attraction toward international guests who wouldn't understand or appreciate Century 3.
 In the end, the Futureprobe name was scrapped due to the medical connotation of the word "probe".
 After much debate, GE and Disney officials settled on the name Horizons.
 Prior to the start of construction, the project's budget was slashed by $10 million (USD).
 The building size was reduced and the length of the ride was shrunk by 35%, shortening the ride length by 600 ft.

 Horizons opened exactly one year after Epcot opened and was located between World of Motion and the Universe of Energy.
 The Wonders of Life pavilion became Horizons' new neighbor in 1989, and World of Motion closed in 1996.
 Horizons remained operational until World of Motion's successor, Test Track, was ready to open to the public in early 1999.

 It was proposed that Horizons would be the sequel to the Carousel of Progress (located in Tomorrowland at Magic Kingdom), Disney's ride from the General Electric Pavilion at the 1964 New York World's Fair.
 As the Carousel of Progress followed the changes in lifestyle that faced a family as they lived through the 20th century, Horizons continued their story, showing how they might live in the 21st century.
 The Carousel's theme song "There's a Great Big Beautiful Tomorrow" was part of the Looking Back at Tomorrow portion of Horizons.
-The version of "There's a Great Big Beautiful Tomorrow" that could be heard in Horizons coming from a television (sung by Larry Cedar) in the Art Deco scene is the exact version that can still be heard on a radio during the first act of the present Carousel of Progress.
+The version of "There's a Great Big Beautiful Tomorrow" that could be heard in Horizons coming from a television (sung by Larry Cedar) in the Art Deco scene is the exact version that was heard on a radio during the first act of the 1993-2026 version of Carousel of Progress.

 The original ride concept came from Reginald Jones (then-CEO of General Electric) and Jack Welch (future CEO of General Electric).
 The concept was to focus on Thomas Edison and his body of work along with the origin of GE; it was changed to focus on the future of America, a theme that changed yet again to respect that EPCOT Center was to appeal to a global audience.
 The building which housed Horizons was designed to resemble a spaceship, while accentuating the third dimension and giving the impression of an infinite horizon.